 The way I remember the story was that Jesse and at least his brother, Frank, came to the farm of a relation after robbing the Ocobock Brothers’ Bank of approximately $6,000 on the 3rd of June, 1871.

-I have no way of confirming how much of this story is true, an my father is gone 16 years, in 2002.
-I’ve asked other relatives, mostly in their 80s if they remember this story.
-Some say that it has a familiar ring, but don’t remember any details.
+I have no way of confirming how much of this story is true, and my father has been gone for 16 years, since 2002.
+I’ve asked other relatives, mostly in their 80s, if they remember this story.
+Some say that it has a familiar ring, but they don’t remember any details.

-I brought this up to a newfound cousin, descendent from the line of the a brother to my ancestor, and one of the three brothers (it’s a real 3 brothers story) who came to Iowa in 1855.
-This cousin, Dale Garton, said that he had also heard this story before, but couldn’t find anyone in his line that remembered any more than in mine.
+I brought this up to a newfound cousin, a descendant from the line of a brother to my ancestor and one of the three brothers (it’s a real 3 brothers story) who came to Iowa in 1855.
+This cousin, Dale Garton, said that he had also heard this story before but couldn’t find anyone in his line that remembered any more than in mine.

 My mother’s maiden name is Katherine Caldwell, daughter of Jesse Hagen Caldwell, from Swanton, Nebraska, who passed away in 1980.